PerryAsleep/StepManiaChartGenerator/StepManiaChartGenerator/docs/HowItWorks.md

 ## ExpressedCharts

-When converting a chart, the application will load an input chart and then parse it into an [ExpressedChart](../../StepManiaLibrary/docs/ExpressedChart.md), which represents how the body moves in order to satisfy the chart, rather than which arrows are being hit by defining movements in terms of their [StepTypes](../../StepManiaLibrary/docs/StepTypes.md).
+When converting a chart, the application will load an input chart and then parse it into an [ExpressedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ExpressedChart.md), which represents how the body moves in order to satisfy the chart by defining movements in terms of their [StepTypes](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/StepTypes.md).

 ## PerformedCharts

-Once the `ExpressedChart` has been determined, a [PerformedChart](../../StepManiaLibrary/docs/PerformedChart.md) is generated for the output [ChartType](../../StepManiaLibrary/docs/ChartType.md), which defines the best way to execute the `ExpressedChart` on the output `ChartType` using specific arrows.
+Once the `ExpressedChart` has been determined, a [PerformedChart](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/PerformedChart.md) is generated for the output [ChartType](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/ChartType.md), which defines the best way to execute the `ExpressedChart` on the output `ChartType` using specific arrows.
 This is then converted to a StepMania `sm` or `ssc` file and written back to disk.

 ## Visualizations